MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 > To migrate from the C# Markup preview version to XCT C# Markup:
 > 1) Update to Forms 5
 > 2) Install the Xamarin.CommunityToolkit.Markup NuGet package
-> 3) Change all references to the `Xamarin.Forms.Markup` namespace to `Xamarin.CommunityToolkit.Markup`
+> 3) Change all references to the `Xamarin.Forms.Markup` namespace to `Xamarin.CommunityToolkit.Markup`,<br />and make sure to also include `using Xamarin.Forms;` in your markup files
 > 4) Update `Font` helper calls where needed.<br />`Font` now has `family` as it's first parameter instead of `size`.
 E.g. replace `.Font(15)` with .Font(size: 15) or `.FontSize(15)`

+If you are already familiar with [The preview version of C# Markup](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/csharp-markup), you can skip to [Additional Functionality In Xamarin Community Toolkit](#additional-functionality-in-xamarin-community-toolkit) below.

 ## Basic example